Pinal supervisors ponder special border protection fund for PCSO

 If you're not convinced otherwise yet, check this out.
 Sign more people on to the Move to Amend petition by downloading and printing this petition.
 The more petition-signers from the district the better.
 Let's BLUNT CORPORATE POWER!

 Do you ever ask "What can I do to help the political situation?"
 You can be an important agent in making the change you want to see.
 Help with voter registration, absentee ballot access, and electing Democrats.
+PCs are always needed!
+BECOME A PC!

 The 2020 Gallup Arizona Survey finds the state at an important juncture.
 Since the previous survey in 2009, the state has experienced tremendous changes, bringing unique challenges and opportunities.

 First I would like to thank Donald Hunt Sr. for all the hard work he put in as Chair of the Pinal County Democratic Party.
-As Chair, Don helped develop our strategic plan, make changes to our bylaws, bring new voices to committees, and establish a line of succession so the next Chair would not face the same set of circumstances he did.

 With Don’s resignation as Chair, just like every volunteer, PC, and member takes a step forward to become a leader, I now take another step forward like those that came before me and those that will follow me.